axoplasm/axoplasm/i-believe.markdown

 ---------------------------
 * Shake hands firmly and make eye contact.
 * Avoid saying “sorry” and apologies generally.
 Apologies are about you, not the person wronged.
 * Avoid saying “I promise.”
 Everything you say is an implicit promise.
 * Avoid excuses.
 These are just another way of saying “I can’t keep my word, but I’m unwilling to own the consequences.”
 * I don’t care who made this mess, everyone is obligated to clean it up together.
+* Listen more than you talk.

 Politics/Society
 ----------------